Close Menu

 2. Complications of hemolytic anemia that requires at least three hospitalizations within a 12 month period and occur at least 30 days apart.
 Each stay in the hospital must last at least 48 hours, which can include hours in a hospital emergency department or comprehensive sickle cell disease center immediately before the hospitalization OR

-3. Hemoglobin measurements of 7.0 grams per deciliter (g/dL) or less, occurring at least three times within a 12 month period with at least 30 days between measurements.
+3. Hemoglobin measurements of 7.0 grams per deciliter (g/dL) or less, that occurs at least three times within a 12 month period with at least 30 days between measurements.
 OR

 4. Beta thalassemia major requiring life-long RBC transfusions at least once every 6 weeks to maintain life.